parkrrrr/HIDScout/README.md

 and represents a Game Pad (0005).
 It contains 10 buttons, one non-button control, and three additional collections of controls.

-The ten buttons are on the Buttons page, and have the imaginitive names "Button 1" through "Button 10."
+The ten buttons are on the Buttons page, and have the imaginative names "Button 1" through "Button 10."
 The value is on the Generic Desktop page, again, and represents a hat switch.
 (This is the d-pad on the left side of the controller.)
 This is consistent with the controller, which has ten buttons in various places.